Artist Citation Award

 12.3 ' w. by 5.3' h.

 Stained glass pull-down window shades for a pancake house?
 Not an everyday request, but extremely tasty and very FULL-FILL-ing!
-Besides the downtown San Diego location, we’ve also created stained glass at the La Jolla and Crystal Lake (Chicago area) locations.
+Besides downtown San Diego, ASG’s also created stained glass for RWPHs in Carlsbad & La Jolla, CA and Crystal Lake (near Chicago).

 FIRST A LITTLE BACKGROUND: The stained glass tradition at Walker-family restaurants in the Chicago area began in 1960 when Richard Walker’s father and uncle filled their first Pancake House with antique stained glass.
 In the mid 1990s, Architectural Stained Glass created stained glass for Richard Walker’s second Pancake House in Crystal Lake (near Chicago).
 Fast-forward to the 21st century: Shortly after opening the first restaurant outside Illinois in San Diego’s Gas Lamp District, Walker asked me to rectify the absence of stained glass at this newest location.
 Besides wanting to add interest and color to his already lively restaurant, Walker also wanted to provide “sunglasses” that would shield diners from the sunny, southern California sun that bedeviled them each morning.